dresiss/ArduinoHondaOBD-NOScreen/README.md

 -----
 * hobd_uni - unified code for ELM bluetooth and LCD display with other improvements.
 * hobd_elm - implements Honda OBD to ELM OBD2 protocol (bluetooth) - not updated
-* hobd_lcd - implements Honda OBD to LCD display - not updated
 * UNI_wiring.png - Unified wiring diagram for arduino UNO (compatible)